-Percy killing the Minotaur by ripping out its horn and shoving it into its ribcage.
+- Percy killing the Minotaur by ripping out its horn and shoving it into its ribcage.

 The Sea of Monsters:

-Tyson and Percy taking out those cannibals in the beginning of the book.
+- Tyson and Percy taking out those cannibals in the beginning of the book.

-Annabeth stabbing her knife through a Laistrygonian giant's back, reveals herself with a gust of awesomeness and then punches Sloan in the nose.
+- Annabeth stabbing her knife through a Laistrygonian giant's back, reveals herself with a gust of awesomeness and then punches Sloan in the nose.

-There's a bit in that book, passed over in a single line, where Percy cuts arrows out of the air.
+- The part, passed over in a single line, where Percy cuts arrows out of the air.